Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 B) Pull Down with Purpose

-- Remove cores: a vacuum-rated core tool dramatically reduces restriction and speeds the pull.
+Remove cores: a vacuum-rated core tool dramatically reduces restriction and speeds the pull.
+This is one of the easiest ways to improve evacuation performance on real jobs.

-- Watch the trend: use the Testo app to verify a continuous downward micron curve; plateaus hint at trapped moisture or restrictions.
+Watch the trend: use the Testo app to verify a continuous downward micron curve.
+Plateaus can hint at trapped moisture, restrictions, poor oil, or a leak on your setup.

-- Nitrogen break (optional, standard practice): a brief, low-pressure sweep can help dislodge pockets before your final pull.
+Nitrogen break: a brief, low-pressure dry nitrogen break can help dislodge moisture pockets before your final pull, when used correctly and safely.

-- Line-set management: open high points first; on steep risers, check for valve caps that aren’t sealing cleanly.
+Line-set management: open high points first where practical.
+On steep risers, check for valve caps and service fittings that are not sealing cleanly.

 C) Run a rise (decay) test